 Gypsum board (drywall) is a product that creates poisonous gasses when buried with household garbage.
 Hence, the Glenmore Landfill segregates this product and ships it off site for recycling and alternate uses.

 Clean fill is accepted at the Glenmore Landfill based on ongoing operational needs and is limited by weather conditions and current inventory.
+Last loads must be at the site before 3pm.
 To be used as clean fill the material must not exceed the Agricultural soil standards in the BC Contaminated Site Regulation.
 Soil must be dry and free of organics (brush, roots, logs and branches) and debris such as garbage, concrete, asphalt, and rocks larger than 3 inches (baseball).
 A lawnmower should be able to be run over the soil when grass has grown on the clean fill.
 Clean fill is currently accepted at no charge if it meets these conditions.

 Please contact the Glenmore Landfill daily at 250-469-8961 to determine if clean fill is being accepted and for guidance on whether your soil is considered “clean”.
 Other materials such as street sweepings, dewatered catch basin grit, soils containing organics/debris, or sod are not considered clean fill but may still be used at the landfill in limited quantities as daily and intermediate cover.